 Bonus Suggestions for Books with Magic Schools

 OK.
 I can’t help myself.
 Here are five additional books set in magical schools.
-They they either didn’t make the cut-off for 4+ starred ratings, or they aren’t primarily focused on the school setting.
-However, they are interesting and diverse reads that are worth a look.
+They either didn’t make the cut-off for 4+ starred ratings, or they aren’t primarily focused on the school setting.
+However, they are interesting reads with a range of world-building and they’re worth a look.

 - Hex Hall, by Rachel Hawkins